 Once you have your desired information, use the data to improve your fundraising appeals and who your fundraisers focus on.

-Surveys should be used frequently, as your organization is always changing, people are changing, and the ways fundraising can be conducted are always being tweaked.
+In summary: Surveys should be used frequently, as your organization is always changing, people are changing, and the ways fundraising can be conducted are always being tweaked.
 Surveys supply the information to help your nonprofit stay ahead of the curve.

-9) Give gifts in exchange for donations.
+9) Give gifts in exchange for donations for better donor acquisition.